Potty Training is Easy: Learning the Fundamentals of Our Faith

 “Potty training is easy and fun!”
 I’m pretty sure no one has ever uttered these words.
 This past week has been a wonderfully delightful experience as my husband and I decided to take on the challenge of potty training our toddler.
 (Notice my subtle sarcasm.)
 Potty training is not fun, and it is certainly not easy.
 Don’t get me wrong.
 I’m all for no longer needing to use diapers, but cleaning up accidents is not exactly my favorite thing to do either.
 All said and done, we know it’s time.
-Our daughter has been ready for quite a while, and absolutely loves using the “big kid” potty.
 Now if only we could get her to tell us before she has to go rather than during!
 (Any tips?)

 Whether we remember it or not, we were all once in the same stage of life as my daughter is now.
 We all needed to be potty trained.
 Some of us took to it rather quickly; others of us struggled for a while.
 Three things are universally true, however, when it comes to potty training.

 – We all needed to be “trained.”
 Someone helped us out along the way.
 We didn’t just wake up one day and suddenly have it down.
 Someone had to teach us.
 They had to show us how it was done, and they had to be patient with us as we made mistakes along the way.
 Every single one of us had our share of accidents, and someone needed to be there to clean up the messes.
 (Now would be a good time to call your mother and thank her for potty training you!)

 – It didn’t happen overnight.
 Potty training takes time.
 Even the “proven” one-day methods out there today aren’t really one-day methods.
 Even when your child has been accident-free for a while, that doesn’t mean there won’t be an occasional slip-up.
 The phrase “practice makes perfect” applies more than ever before when it comes to training your child to use the potty.